yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] Grew taller
       ⬆ Back to Top

-## Passage 7:

-"The train chugged along the tracks.
+### "The train chugged along the tracks.
 It went through tunnels and over bridges.
 People waved from the windows."

-### Question 13: Where did the train go?
+Question 13: Where did the train go?

 - [ ] On a road
 - [x] On tracks